 My first experience with cocoa butter was when I was about five years old.
-My Grandmother had a bottle of Palmer’s Cocoa Butter lotion and gave me a small dab to rub into my hands.
+My Grandmother had a bottle of Palmer’s Cocoa Butter lotion that she kept in the cabinet under her bathroom sink.
+She gave me a small dab to rub into my hands.
 The scent was intoxicating to me—chocolatey without being cloyingly sweet.

 I’ve graduated from store-bought cocoa butter creams, that are typically short on cocoa butter, to the real stuff.
 And let me tell you, the real stuff is heavenly.